 Charlotte and Rob Lepp opened up Lepp Farm Market in 2009.
 It didn’t take long for the little Abbotsford market to become a hub for local foodies and fresh food enthusiasts alike.
 Just as the Lepp Farm Market management team was really hitting their stride 10 years in, the Coronavirus came and changed all of that.

-Now they find themselves in the middle of a global pandemic, pivoting and adjusting almost daily to keep their employees, customers, and business safe.
+Now they find themselves in the middle of a global pandemic.
+So they’re pivoting and adjusting almost daily to keep their employees, customers, and business safe.

 So what’s their focus?
-Charlotte and her team are investing in three things that have proved priceless while building their business, and while adjusting to business during a pandemic:
+Charlotte and her team are investing in three things.
+Those things have proved priceless while building their business, and while adjusting to business during a pandemic.

 - Invest in your people.
 Charlotte and Rob believe that if they invest in their people, their people will look after the business.
-As the pandemic unfolded, Lepp Farm Market hired a counsellor and signed every one of their employees up for optional counselling sessions to help deal with the anxiety of the situation.
+Therefore, as the pandemic unfolded, Lepp Farm Market hired a counsellor.
+They signed every one of their employees up for optional counselling sessions to help deal with the anxiety of the situation.
 They also afforded employees feeling too anxious or scared the freedom to stay home and return to work when they were feeling ready.

-These strategies aren’t new but they are relevant now more than ever as we’re all forced to adjust the way we conduct business today—and whatever tomorrow’s “new normal” looks like.
+These strategies aren’t new but they are relevant now more than ever.
+We’re all forced to adjust the way we conduct business today—and whatever tomorrow’s “new normal” looks like.